michal-pikusa/text-network-analysis/README.md

 ## Example usage

-An example corpus of 1.2 million tokens from PubMed open abstracts on cancer is included.
+An example corpus with a couple of PubMed open abstracts is included.
 To create and visualize a graph based on this corpus, simply run:

 ```python
 python tna.py
 ```

-It takes around 15 minutes to process the corpus on a desktop computer (2.2Ghz, 16gb of RAM).
+It takes a couple of second minutes to process the corpus on a desktop computer, however bigger corpuses with millions of words might need hours of calculation.
 After the calculations are done, you should get a visualization presented below:

 <img src="text_network.png" height="75%" width="75%" alt="graph"/>

-## TODO
+## Features

-It is not a final version, as it does not modify the colors and size of the nodes.
-These features will be added to reflect the work presented in the aforementioned paper.
+The tool not only filters the most important words by the means of betweenness centrality, but also uses community detection to cluster the words partaining to the same topics together.
+The tool also saves the network in a .gml format that might be used in other popular network analysis programs.

 ## Reference